deconlabs/Casper/README.md

 # casper-paper.github.io
-Code for Casper FFG Experiments
+Code for the experiments/figures in the paper "Incentive Analysis of Casper the Friendly Finality Gadget Using PRESTO"